daniellabrador/codecademy-js-recreating_lodash/README.md

 ## General information

-Codecademy has selected the following methods to recreate and implement:
+Codecademy has selected the following methods to recreate and implement in "_.js":

 1. _.clamp()
 2. _.inRange()